 Jumping on a combo tour to experience both the Maeklong Railway Market and the floating markets around the corner is also a great way to experience this unique market.
 Check out this deal of a combo tour of both markets in one morning.

-Lastly, you can organize a private taxi or shuttle to take you down there.
+Lastly, you can organise a private taxi or shuttle to take you down there.
 This is definitely the easiest and most direct way to visit the market – it also gives you the freedom to spend as long as you like exploring the market at your own pace.

 Pin for later >>